 It smells so good when it’s roasting.
 The spicy squash, creamy avocado, sautéed mushrooms, and onions, make the best pita toppings!
 Cover it in Avocado Chipotle Sauce, and you have a flavor explosion in your mouth!

 They can get a little messy with all the sauce, so if you feel like eating it like a taco, go for it!
 The messier the better!
 Usually, Travis ends up with sauce all over his face and hands, he really gets into it.

-What are your favorite fall inspired meals?
+What are your favorite butternut squash recipes?
 Let me know in the comments!